In a Microsoft Teams live event, you can stream video from Socialive to Microsoft Stream via RTMP.

 Connecting Microsoft Stream with Socialive via RTMP

-With the RTMP server ingest URL you copied from Microsoft Teams, follow the steps below to add the RTMP account in Socialive Studio.
+live" and the RTMP server ingest URL you copied from Microsoft Teams, follow the steps to add the RTMP account in Socialive Studio.

 Setting Up Your Broadcast